-The kitchen is accessed from outside the pod at the rear, a curved roof profile door that will be supported on 2 gas struts.
+The kitchen is accessed from outside the pod at the rear, a curved roof profile door that is supported on 2 gas struts.
 The kitchen will house a small chiller box area, stowage areas for folding seat, table, pop up "loo/changing room tent" and for wash bowl, pots, pans, crockery, cutlery etc as well as the obligatory spice rack.
 The door will house led strips for lighting.

 The outer skin of the roof and the kitchen door will be covered by solar panels linked to the battery bank in the floor compartment.

-The battery bank will be lithium ion and hold around 3kWh.
+The battery bank will be lithium ion and hold around 11kWh.
 This will be trickle charged at around 1-300w by the solar array, and can also be charged via a plug port on the side wall at camp sites etc. from any 13amp supply.
-This way spare bike and hub wheel batteries can be being charged up whilst I am on the go from the power outlets in the "bedroom" that are running via an invertor from the Pod's main battery bank.
+This way spare bike and hub wheel batteries can be being charged up whilst I am on the go from the power outlets in the "bedroom" that are running via an inverter from the Pod's main battery bank.